Learning-informed parameter identification in nonlinear time-dependent PDEs: Learning-informed parameter identification

 \subsection{Lipschitz continuity and the tangential cone condition}

 In this section, we focus on showing a rather strong Lipschitz-type result for the neural network.
 This property allows us to apply (finite-dimensional) gradient-based algorithms to learn the neural networks, where the Lipschitz constant and its derivatives are used to determine the step size.
 Moreover, by this Lipschitz continuity, the tangential cone condition on \eqref{eq:standard_pid_aao_setting} can be verified.
-This condition, together with solvability of the learning-informed PDE, answers the important question of uniqueness of a minimizer to \eqref{eq:standard_pid_aao_setting}.
+This condition, together with solvability of the learning-informed PDE, answers the important question of uniqueness of a minimizer to \commE{the limit case of} \eqref{eq:standard_pid_aao_setting}, \commE{as mention in Remark \ref{rem:unique}}.

 For ease of notation, we assume in this lemma that the outer layer of the neural network has activation $\sigma$, as in the lower layers.
 Adapting the proof for $\sigma=\text{Id}$ in the last layer is straightforward.